MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ## Prerequisites

-1. [Unity](https://api.playfab.com/docs/getting-started/unity-getting-started) project with PlayFab SDK imported and configured title
+1. A [Unity](../../../sdks/unity3d/quickstart.md) project with the PlayFab SDK imported, and a configured title.
 2. PlayFab title registered

 > [!NOTE]